expressjs/body-parser/README.md

 The `type` argument is passed directly to the [type-is](https://github.com/expressjs/type-is) library.
 This can be an extension name (like `json`), a mime type (like `application/json`), or a mime time with a wildcard (like `*/json`).

+The `reviver` argument is passed directly to `JSON.parse` as the second argument.
+You can find more information on this argument [in the MDN documentation about JSON.parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#Example.3A_Using_the_reviver_parameter).

 ### bodyParser.urlencoded(options)

 Returns middleware that only parses `urlencoded` with the [qs](https://github.com/visionmedia/node-querystring) module.
 The options are: